DenisGorbachev/vscode-lean4-code-actions/README.md

 **Gotchas:**

 * If you execute this command with an empty selection (just a cursor on the name), then only the part captured by [`getWordRangeAtPosition`](https://code.visualstudio.com/api/references/vscode-api#TextDocument.getWordRangeAtPosition) will be used.
 To import a hierarchical name, select it fully, then execute the command.
+Alternatively, you can enable detection of hierarchical names by installing [a custom language configuration](https://marketplace.visualstudio.com/items?itemName=denis-gorbachev.lean4-language-configuration).

 ---